 10 minutes of high intensity activity = 2,000 steps

 High intensity activity makes you “huff and puff” and is where talking full sentences between breaths is difficult.
+This intensity is dependent on each individuals fitness level.
 Some examples of high intensity activity include:

 - Circuit training